opera-platform/opera-dsp/docs/preprocessing/source/Modules/Padder.rst

 .. code-block:: bash

-   sbt "project preprocessing; runMain preprocessing.PadderApp"
+   sbt "project preprocessing; runMain opera.preprocessing.PadderApp"

 This will generate SystemVerilog files in the `./rtl/Padder` directory.